Bman2386/questrabbit2.0/frontend/src/notes.md

 - add min loader display time
 ## @ Scale
 - category and adventurer show will have to be re-worked
-- Quest creation will need infinite scroll when bworsing adventurers
+- Quest creation will need infinite scroll when browsing adventurers